Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Discussion

-Also newly established in this work is the spectral density of the Confluent Hypergeometric covariance.
-This provides a more precise description of the multivariate model and conditions for its validity.
-It also enables us to construct multivariate models that are spectrally-generated in a manner similar to the approach recently proposed in \cite{yarger2023multivariate}.
-These models are immediately valid by construction, and we use this approach to introduce more flexible asymmetric cross-covariances.
-We also straightforwardly propose a cross-covariance between a process with a Mat\'ern covariance function and a process with a Confluent Hypergeometric covariance function.

-We outline some areas for future work.
-Extensions of the work here could include space-time models \cite[cf.][]{porcu202130, chen2021space} and nonstationary models \cite[similarly to, for example,][]{kleiber2012nonstationary}.
-Such extensions are relavant for a more sophisticated analysis to the Argo data \citep{kuusela_locally_2018}.
-One property of the multivariate covariance we have not explored in detail here is coherence \citep{kleiber2017coherence}.
-Due to the at-times opaque nature of the spectral density through its dependence on $\mathcal{U}(\nu + d/2, 1 - \alpha + d/2, \cdot)$, interpretable and detailed expressions of the coherence will be more challenging to access compared to the multivariate Mat\'ern covariance.
-However, numerical study suggests that, like for the multivariate Mat\'ern, the squared coherence may peak at $x\to 0$, $0 < x < \infty$, or $x \to \infty$.
+There are some areas for future work.
+Extensions of the work here could include space-time models \citep[cf.][]{porcu202130, chen2021space} and nonstationary models, similarly to, for example, \citet{kleiber2012nonstationary}.
+If there are sudden nonstationarities in the data, one of the chief benefits of the multivariate CH covariance, its heavy tail decay, may instead degrade performance if a stationary model is assumed.
+In this setting, a mixture model, for example, \citet{bolin2019latent} may be appropriate.
+Alternately, a locally-stationary approach \citep{kuusela_locally_2018} also helps manage the big-$n$ challenge in spatial statistics, where likelihood evaluations and predictions have $O(n^3)$ computational cost and $O(n^2)$ memory storage.
+This work has not aimed to address the big-$n$ challenge directly, but the CH model is adaptable to work that does address it.
+This work has also not explored coherence \citep{kleiber2017coherence}, defined by the form: \cite{kleiber2017coherence} argues that flexible coherence in $x$ is an advantageous property of multivariate covariances, allowing the dependence strength to be different at different spectral frequencies.
+The spectral density's form in terms of $\mathcalprime{U}(\nu + d/2, 1 - \alpha + d/2, \cdot)$ makes interpretable and detailed expressions of the coherence challenging.
+However, numerical study suggests that, like for the multivariate Mat\'ern as analyzed in \cite{kleiber2017coherence}, the squared coherence may peak at $x\to 0$, $0 < x < \infty$, or $x \to \infty$.
 As with other multivariate covariances, considering highly-multivariate processes may make application of this model possible in more settings, similar to the problems considered by \citet{dey_graphical_2022} and \citet{mitchell_l_krock_modeling_2023}.